Boston Bar First Nation

-The Boston Bar First Nation (Tqʷiyáwm or Tqʷyáwm) is a First Nations government in the Fraser Canyon region of the Southern Interior of the Canadian province of British Columbia.
+Boston Bar First Nation (Tqʷiyáwm or Tqʷyáwm) is a First Nations government in the Fraser Canyon region of the Southern Interior of the Canadian province of British Columbia.
 Located near the town of Boston Bar, it is a member of the Nlaka'pamux Nation Tribal Council.

 Other Nlaka'pamux bands belong either to the Nicola Tribal Association or the Fraser Canyon Indian Administration.